leonangeli/devsuchallenge/README.md

 You can run the tests in different ways:

 <p>Cypress runner</p>
-Excecute the command and follow the intuitive UI
+Excecute the command and follow the intuitive UI:

 ```
 npx cypress open
 ```

-<p>Headless browser</p>
+<p>Headless browser:</p>

 ```
 npx cypress run